sophiewo/sophiewo/README.md

-<h2 align="center">  👋 Hi, I'm Sophie, a Makers graduate and full-stack developer </h2>
+<h2 align="center">  👋 Hi, I'm Sophie, a Makers graduate, a webdeveloper, architectural designer and knitting addict </h2>

-Coming from an architectural background I've spent my career thus far building cool things - from a single page thermostat app to 100 apartment housing projects
+Coming from an architectural background I've spent my career thus far building cool things - a React app that helps design knitwear  to 100 apartment housing projects

-I should have known I'd end up as a dev, I've always been drawn to the software solution to any design problem from advanced CAD/3D modelling, photoshop and illustrator to writing that script
+I should have known I'd end up as a dev of some sort, I've always been drawn to the software solution to any design problem from advanced CAD/3D modelling, photoshop and illustrator to writing that script for counting knitting stitches.

- 💻 **I am now looking for a role as a software developer**  where I can use my previous experience as well as my Ruby and Javascript skills to work on exciting projects.
+ 💻 **I am now looking working as a freelance designer and web developer**  where I am using my previous experience of 10 year working in the architecture and construction industry as well as my full stack Ruby and Javascript skills.
+If you want to work with me you can find my social links below.

  👩  **My pronouns are**  she/her